 But those sorts of successes pale in comparison to the real value of being aware of your feelings: understanding your clients.
 Being able to walk in their shoes.
 Trying to feel what they feel, so you can provide them with what they need during a crisis in their life, whether it’s justice, validation, moral support, compensation, or something else.

-That sort of awareness guided us to take on Diane’s case so we could help her and her family.
-And it motivated us to do everything we could to get a settlement, both to honor Jordan’s wishes of becoming a positive influence for his family again, and to protect his children’s memories of their father.
+That sort of awareness guided us to take on Diane’s case so we could help her and her family. and it motivated us to do everything we could to get a settlement, both to honor Jordan’s wishes of becoming a positive influence for his family again, and to protect his children’s memories of their father.

-It’s probably not something people consider much when they’re thinking about attorneys, but it works for us.
-And it definitely works for our clients.
+It’s probably not something people consider much when they’re thinking about attorneys, but it works for us. and it definitely works for our clients.

 *Names in this article have been changed to protect our clients’ privacy.